mozerpol/learningRISC-V/implementation/single_stage/README.md

 - [ ] Setup and run Dhrystone,
 - [ ] Add script for Vivado and GHDL,
 - [ ] Change name to single-stage and move part of readme there,
-- [ ] Describe timign constraints,
+- [ ] Describe timing constraints,
 - [ ] Add some helpful articles,
 - [ ] Add gif (or maybe link to youtube) how to step by step run project in quartus,